CabezasGonzalezJavier/HelloRxJavaRetrolambda/README.md

 # HelloRxJavaRetrolambda
-This is a example how to use RxJava and Retrolambda
+This is a example how to use RxJava and Retrolambda.

+A simple implementation of the Model-View-Presenter pattern with no architectural frameworks.

 * **[Android architecture](https://github.com/googlesamples/android-architecture)**

 Each feature has:

 * A contract defining the view and the presenter.